kalfasyan/vresto/docs/user-guide/web-interface.md

 2. Point to a download folder and scan
 3. Select product from list
 4. Use preview controls to visualize bands

+### High-Resolution Visualization (Hi-Res Tiler)
+For full-resolution inspection, use the **Hi-Res Tiler** tab:
+1. Select a product from your local downloads.
+2. Select a preferred resolution (10m, 20m, 60m).
+3. Toggle individual bands to instantly see them rendered as a map layer.
+4. Use the map to zoom in and inspect fine details at the native resolution of the satellite instrument.

 ### Best Practices